 BoNT Quality Control and Lot Release Testing

 Since 1990, Pacific BioLabs has been working with botulinum toxin developing and offering a variety of in vivo and in vitro testing paradigms in support of research and clinical development efforts by private and commercial entities.
+PBL’s experience performing the in vivo mouse botulinum toxin bioassay is unmatched.
 Pacific BioLabs is registered, and works closely, with the Federal Select Agent Program at the CDC ensuring compliance with federal regulations associated with handling of botulinum toxin.

 Pacific BioLabs has an experienced and dedicated staff with expertise in botulinum toxin testing offering the following assays: